How to Generate PDFs with Async and Multithreading

 Frequently Asked Questions

-What is the benefit of using async PDF generation in IronPDF?
+What is the benefit of using multithreading for PDF processing?

-Yes, IronPDF is thread-safe and supports multithreading using the IronPdf.ChromePdfRenderer rendering engine, although there are limitations on macOS.
+Yes, IronPDF is thread-safe, particularly when using the IronPdf.ChromePdfRenderer rendering engine, although there are some limitations on macOS.

-What method is used for multithreading in PDF processing with IronPDF?
+What is a practical use case for multithreading in PDF processing with IronPDF?

 Chipego